hunteke/temoa/docs/source/Documentation.rst

 Note, however, that this is a style `guide`, not a strict ruleset.
-There will also be corner cases to which a style guide does not apply, and in these cases, the judgement of what to do is left to the implementers and maintainers of the code base.
+There will also be corner cases to which a style guide does not apply, and in these cases, the judgment of what to do is left to the implementers and maintainers of the code base.
 To this end, the Python project has a well-written treatise in `PEP 8`_\ :